MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/07.release-notes/docs.md

 [github-releases]:https://github.com/MycroftAI/mycroft-core/releases
 [View the releases on GitHub here.][github-releases]

+# v0.8.2
+This release enables our new and enhanced location configuration services at https://home.mycroft.ai.
+Users can set default locations for their account and for individual devices.
+This provides rich location information for Skills running on the Mycroft device, including governmental entity names (city, state, providence, country), GPS coordinates and timezone information.

+# General enhancements
+* Location integration (#487)
+* BUGFIX:  Authorization token was not updated after expiration (#452)
+* BUGFIX:  Speech To Text config initialization (#484)
+* BUGFIX:  Shutdown all skills on process termination (#479)

+# Developer tools
+* BUGFIX:  dev_setup.sh ignored WORKON_HOME when VIRTUALENV_ROOT was unset (#372)

 # v0.8.1
 ### General enhancements
 - Changed network timeout to improve disconnected behavior (#461).
 This is most important when first bringing up a unit which has no network connection configured yet.